 About a year or more ago, I found the website for a bullet trap designed

 for firing ranges.
-Snail Traps has designed
+Snail Traps had designed a nice trap but seems their site is

-a unique and simple bullet trap
+no longer on line (May 2020) a unique and simple bullet trap

 that effectively slow the bullet down and collects the lead at the bottom